 String instruments, like brass and wind instruments, are often produced in multiple sizes, roughly approximating SATB vocal ranges.
 For example, the guitar family includes the bass guitar, baritone guitar, guitar, requinto (alto) and piccolo guitar (soprano).

 Japanese Women Playing Koto and Biwa c.
 1815 | Metropolitan Museum of Art | Both the koto and biwa are chordophones.

 Techniques significant to the unique sound of string instruments include: vibrato, harmonics, double stop, tremolo and pizzicato.

-Vibrato is created by pressing the string on the fingerboard and rapidly shaking the finger.
+Vibrato is created by pressing the string on the fingerboard and rapidly shaking or rocking the finger.
 This technique causes the pitch to fluctuate slightly sharp and flat, thereby enhancing and sweetening the tone.
 Observe the vibrato, i.e., left hand shakes, in video below:

 Torija (Torroba) | Peter Kun Frary